| Read Time: 9 minutes

 The attorneys fees in Camp Lejeune water contamination cases should be capped at 20% or 25% for three main reasons:

-• The Federal Tort Claims Act caps attorney fees at 20% or 25%.
+• The Federal Tort Claims Act historically caps attorney fees at 20% or 25%.
 The Camp Lejeune Justice Act of 2022 incorporates the claims process of the FTCA.

-• The Camp Lejeune Justice Act of 2021 provided that the attorney fees are limited to 20% or 25% of the recovery or settlement.
+• The Camp Lejeune Justice Act of 2021 provided that the attorney fees are limited to 20% or 25% of the settlement.
 This provision was later removed from the Camp Lejeune Justice Act of 2022 but the language incorporating the claims process of the FTCA remained.

-Our Camp Lejeune lawyers charge either a 20% or 25% attorney’s fee depending on if your claim resolves without litigation.
+Regardless, our Camp Lejeune lawyers charge either a 20% or 25% attorney’s fee depending on if your claim resolves without litigation.
 If we do not obtain a recovery then you owe us nothing, not even expenses.

 To schedule your free consultation with an attorney at the Fob James Law Firm, give us a call at (833) 684-0503 or contact us online.